 - 501. The concerns raised by Chavenson and the Special Committee's counsel apparently did not sit well with Heppner, who once again sought to neutralize the Special Committee.
 According to a timeline that Evans prepared in early 2021, GWG's board "dissolve[d] the Special Committee" at a July 29, 2020 board meeting based on a determination that "the objectives of the May 2019 charter have been principally met." - 502.
 That pretextual excuse was hardly accurate.
 For example, the GWG board expanded the Special Committee's mandate in March 2020 to include evaluating "Project Keystone."
 Indeed, at the GWG board meeting in March 2020 establishing the Cangany/Chavenson/Bailey Special Committee, "Mr. Heppner discussed the role the Special Committee . . . would play in reviewing and considering the proposed transactions that are part of Project Keystone."
 And the July 29, 2020 board minutes discussed "Project Keystone" as an ongoing endeavor (as did minutes from subsequent board meetings).
 Moreover, the Special Committee was actively considering other transactions involving BEN and related parties in August 2020, well after the Special Committee was supposedly disbanded. - 503.
 Nonetheless, on information and belief, the Cangany/Chavenson/Bailey Special Committee was unceremoniously disbanded at some point during August 2020. - 6.
 Heppner, Holland, and BEN (with Evans's Assistance) Cause GWG to Transfer an Additional \$69.2 Million to BEN, With Minimal Special Committee Involvement. - 504.
 Eventually, GWG formed a new Special Committee on September 8, 2020, with Bailey and two new board members (Daniel Fine and David Gruber).
 The very next day, without seeking approval from the newly constituted Special Committee, GWG sent \$25 million to BEN under the UPA to pay HCLP.
-Specifically, on September 9, 2020, GWG wire transferred \$25 million to BCH, which then transferred the \$25 million to BCC on September 10, 2020.
-BCC then immediately wire transferred the \$25 million to HCLP that same day.
+Specifically, on September 9, 2020, GWG wire transferred \$25 million to BCH,

 - 505. Later that month, on September 28, 2020, Evans sent an email to the Special Committee requesting approval to fund another \$19.2 million under the UPA "before the end of the month later this week."
 With little time to evaluate the request (and without having hired new counsel or a financial advisor), the new Bailey/Fine/Gruber Special Committee authorized the payment, but was "determined to request that any future requests of the Committee be made with further lead time." - 506.
-Following the hurried approval, GWG wire transferred \$19.2 million to BCH on October 2, 2020.
-Those funds primarily flowed through various BEN entities to BCG (USA), which paid some portions of the funds to Bradley Capital and used others to cover BEN's operational expenses. - 507.
+Following the hurried approval, GWG wire transferred \$19.2 million to BCH on October 2, 2020. - 507.
 Then in December 2020, again without seeking Special Committee approval, GWG transferred an additional \$25 million to BEN under the UPA to pay HCLP.
-Specifically, GWG transferred \$25 million to BCH on December 9, 2020, which immediately wire transferred the funds to BCC.
-The next day (December 10, 2020), BCC wire transferred the \$25 million to HCLP. - 508.
+Specifically, GWG transferred \$25 million to BCH on December 9, 2020, - 508.
 Evans's misguided rationale for circumventing the Special Committee was that the prior Special Committee "approved the [HCLP] loan amendment, which included this payment schedule." - 509.
 None of these payments (totaling \$69.2 million) were required under the UPA, which merely gave GWG the option to invest more in BEN under the UPA's terms-with no obligation that GWG do so (or without precluding GWG from advancing debt financing to BEN or investing in BEN on more favorable terms).
 Moreover, none of these payments made sense from GWG's vantage point.
 It gave up cash for equity of uncertain value (unsupported by any formal valuation opinion), in an entirely speculative, unproven business.